Itchy & Scratchy: The Movie: Cultural references

 The Itchy & Scratchy short Steamboat Itchy, parodies Steamboat Willie.

 The opening Star Trek film is a parody of how old the crew of the original Star Trek cast looked in the later movies.
 Khachaturian's "Sabre Dance" plays while Bart runs amok.
 Mrs. Krabappel says that "even the poorest student can become Chief Justice of the Supreme Court."
 Homer muses that Bart could join "John Marshall, Charles Evans Hughes, Warren Burger..."
 His apparent familiarity with Supreme Court Justices became a running gag.
 The 1929 Itchy & Scratchy short Steamboat Itchy is a spoof of the 1928 Disney short Steamboat Willie, the debut of Mickey Mouse.
-Lisa says Dustin Hoffman and Michael Jackson make cameos in Itchy & Scratchy: The Movie, adding "They didn't use their real names, but you knew it was them."
-Jackson and Hoffman had made cameos on The Simpsons using pseudonyms in "Lisa's Substitute" and "Stark Raving Dad", respectively.
+Lisa says Dustin Hoffman and Michael Jackson make cameos in Itchy & Scratchy: The Movie, adding "They didn't use their real names, but you could tell it was them."
+Hoffman and Jackson had made cameos on The Simpsons using pseudonyms in "Lisa's Substitute" and "Stark Raving Dad", respectively.
 In flashback, Homer is seen listening to "Yummy Yummy Yummy" by The Ohio Express instead of watching the Moon landing.
 In the flash forward sequence, a man is purchasing Soylent Green in the lobby of the theater.
 A vehicle resembling a landspeeder from Star Wars (1977) is also shown.
 The marquee says Itchy & Scratchy: The Movie has been re-released on a bill with Beauty and the Beast (1991).
 Homer and Bart are seen silhouetted against the screen, a reference to Mystery Science Theater 3000.

 Homer tries to take credit for Lisa's success, saying he read to her from TV Guide and emphasized the "three R's": “Reading TV Guide, writing to TV Guide, and renewing TV Guide!"
 The scene of a billboard for Itchy & Scratchy: The Movie splattering a bride with blood recalls the end of Carrie.
 Marge asks Homer, "Do you want your son to be Chief Justice of the Supreme Court, or a sleazy male stripper?"
 Homer responds: "Can't he both, like the late Earl Warren?"
 Marge points out that Warren wasn't a stripper, and Homer asks "Now who's being naive?"
 Lisa says Bart has "the demented melancholia of a Tennessee Williams heroine."
 Bart can be seen reading Itchy & Scratchy: The Movie: The Novel by Norman Mailer.